chibiboba/JS-120/JS 129/Specifics Study Guide.md

     - In this case, the static property `allDogs` contains an array with a reference to every dog object created while the program is running.
     - While `allDogs` maintains a list of all the dogs, it isn't information that is pertinent to a specific dog -- it's information about dogs in general.
 Therefore, it should be a static property.

+  - One well-known example of a static property is the `length` property used by the `String` type.

 - **Static methods**: are also stored on the constructor.